- changes in balance and gait

-For example, a person with DDK may have difficulty screwing or unscrewing a light bulb.
-They may also have a hard time repeating one to three syllables in a row quickly.
+For example, dysdiadochokinesia may cause a person to have difficulty installing or removing a light bulb, turning a door knob, or any type of quick movement that requires a rapid directional change will become difficult to complete.
+They may also have a hard time quickly repeating one to three syllables in a row.

-Your neurologist can perform simple in-office testing to evaluate DDK.
+Your neurologist can perform simple in-office tests to evaluate dysdiadochokinesia.

 Rapidly Alternating Movement Evaluation